erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 - vertical rectangle next to the robot
 - points next to the robot incl. approach and retraction

-These should roughly correspond to positioning/compensation, a continuous task (e.g. spray-painting) and a joining task (e.g. nailgun) respectively.
+These should roughly correspond to positioning/compensation, a continuous task (e.g. spray-painting) and a joining task (e.g. nail gun) respectively.
 The tasks were programmed using the Rhino/Grasshopper plugin KUKA|prc for a small KUKA KR industrial robot (see @Fig:robot-path-planning).
 Since the programs are parametric one can easily scale them to larger robots.